VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter01.md

 property changes.
 This function will be called in each frame of the animation, and will be introduced later;
 - The third parameter is the attribute
-`ID`, this value will be passed as a parameter to the property change callback function, used to distinguish the property to modify when multiple animations share the same property change callback function;
+ID, this value will be passed as a parameter to the property change callback function, used to distinguish the property to modify when multiple animations share the same property change callback function;
 - The fourth parameter is the type of the property value.
 This parameter